Muhayyuddin/llm-tamp/index.md

 <h5 style="margin-bottom: 10px;"> Overview </h5>
 <div style="text-align: justify; font-size: 14px; margin-bottom: 10px; line-height: 1.4;">
-Performing complex  manipulation tasks in dynamic environments requires efficient Task and Motion Planning (TAMP) approaches, which combine high-level symbolic plan with low-level motion planning.
-Advances in Large Language Models (LLMs), such as GPT-4, is transforming task planning by offering natural language as an intuitive and flexible way to describe tasks, generate symbolic plans, and reason.
-However, the effectiveness of LLM-based TAMP approaches is limited due to static and template-based prompting, which struggles in adapting to dynamic environments and complex task contexts.
-To address these limitations, this work proposes a novel ontology-driven prompt-tuning framework that employs knowledge-based reasoning to refine and expand user prompts with task contextual reasoning and knowledge-based environment state descriptions.
-Integrating domain-specific knowledge into the prompt ensures semantically accurate and context-aware task plans.
-The proposed framework demonstrates its effectiveness by resolving semantic errors in symbolic plan generation, such as maintaining logical temporal goal ordering in scenarios involving hierarchical object placement.
-The proposed framework is validated through both simulation and real-world scenarios, demonstrating significant improvements over the baseline approach in terms of adaptability to dynamic environments, and the generation of semantically correct task plans.
+Performing complex manipulation tasks in dynamic environments requires efficient Task and Motion Planning (TAMP) approaches that combine high-level symbolic plans with low-level motion control.
+Advances in Large Language Models (LLMs), such as GPT-4, are transforming task planning by offering natural language as an intuitive and flexible way to describe tasks, generate symbolic plans, and reason.
+However, the effectiveness of LLM-based TAMP approaches is limited due to static and template-based prompting, which limits adaptability to dynamic environments and complex task contexts.
+To address these limitations, this work proposes a novel Onto-LLM-TAMP framework that employs knowledge-based reasoning to refine and expand user prompts with task- contextual reasoning and knowledge-based environment state descriptions.
+Integrating domain- specific knowledge into the prompt ensures semantically accurate and context-aware task plans.
+The proposed framework demonstrates its effectiveness by resolving semantic errors in the symbolic plan generation, such as maintaining logical temporal goal ordering in scenarios involving hierarchical object placement.
+The proposed framework is validated through both simulation and real-world scenarios, demonstrating significant improvements over the baseline approach in terms of adaptability to dynamic environments and the generation of semantically correct task plans.
 </div>
 <h5 style="margin-bottom: 10px;">Knowledge-oriented LLM-TAMP results</h5>
 <div style="display: flex; justify-content: center; align-items: center; flex-direction: column;">